gocontento/starter-kit-next-react-blog-multi-language/README.md

-## Welcome to the Blog Starter Kit with Multi-Language for Contento
+## Contento Multi-Language Starter Kit

 This multi-language starter kit has a page builder template, header and footer navs, a basic collection of composable content blocks and all you need for a blog.
 Plus, the technical set up for multi-language content and routing using [Next-Intl](https://next-intl-docs.vercel.app/docs/getting-started).